 - Miles driven: 9,189,341 (2024)

-Area Transportation (DOT: 213341) was established in 15424 and is a well-regarded logistics and transportation carrier with its roots in the USA.
-They specialize in interstate operations and manage a sizeable fleet of 538 trailers and 269 trucks.
-The company transports a wide range of cargo, including beverages, building materials, construction equipment, general freight, grain feed hay, intermodal containers, logs, poles, beams, lumber, machinery, large objects, metal sheets, coils, rolls, and paper products.
-They provide opportunities for various types of drivers including regional, hazmat, specialized, local, OTR, reefer, LTL, and dedicated drivers.
+Area Transportation (DOT: 213341) is a well-established logistics and transportation company based in the United States.
+The company carries a diverse range of cargo, including beverages, building materials, construction supplies, general freight, grain, feed, hay, intermodal containers, logs, poles, beams, lumber, machinery, metal sheets, coils, rolls, paper products, and utilities.
+Area Transportation hires various types of drivers, including regional, local, dedicated, OTR, specialized, and hazmat drivers.

 Driver Options